-Kate from Our Escape Clause says the first stop has to be Valletta
+Kate from Our Escape Clause says there’s plenty of things to do in Valletta

 Malta’s capital city of Valletta is easily one of the most beautiful spots in the country: with its steep hills, gorgeous enclosed balconies, and stunning viewpoints over the Mediterranean Sea.
 No trip to Malta could be complete without dedicating some time to exploring its capital.